EBolle/NLP-Weather-dataset/README.md

 **GHCN**
 - /by_year .csv files from 2019-2021
-- us_stations.txt which is a modified version of ghcn-stations.txt
+- stations.txt which is a modified version of ghcnd-stations.txt

 You can find more details about the data in the [data dictionary][data_dictionary].